senaite/senaite.impress/README.md

 ## Hello World

-The easiest way to get started with `senaite.publisher` is to copy a template in the `templates/reports` folder within this package.
+The easiest way to get started with `senaite.publisher` is to copy one of the existing templates in the `templates/reports` folder within this package.

 The smallest report example looks like this: